junqing-zhang/junqing-zhang.github.io/_pages/about.md

 We have made some datasets and codes publicly available.
 Please visit [this link](/dataset-code/) for the details.

 Please consider submit your papers to the following workshops.
-* IEEE WCNC 2025 Workshop on Physical Layer Security for Wireless Communications.
-Submission deadline: 1 December 2024.
-Please visit this [link](https://wcnc2025.ieee-wcnc.org/workshop/ws06-ieee-wcnc-workshop-physical-layer-security-wireless-communications){:target="_blank"} for more information.
 * INFOCOM 2025 DeepWireless Workshop: Deep Learning for Wireless Communications, Sensing, and Security.
 Submission deadline: 19 December, 2024.
 Please visit this [link](https://sites.google.com/view/deepwireless-workshop/3rd-workshop){:target="_blank"} for more information.
+Deadline extended to 10 January 2025.
 * IEEE ICC Wireless Security Workshop.
 Submission deadline: 25 January 2025.
 Please visit this [link](https://sites.google.com/view/ml-dl-wireless-sec/){:target="_blank"} for more information.